-You will be taught by a range of teaching methods including seminars and tutorials.
-However, independent study is an important aspect of this programme, either alone or in a group, as it allows you to develop key research, analysis and communication skills and develop your own ideas.
+Independent study is an important aspect of this programme, either alone or in a group, as it allows you to develop key research, analysis and communication skills and develop your own ideas.

 We assess most of our modules through written assignments; you will be able to choose from a range of assignment topics.
 To help you prepare, you’ll be able to submit a draft to your tutor for comment beforehand.